-This Plan supports the Village working to bring back its urban street tree canopy through a street tree program.
-The Village would like to add street trees along Genesee Street and there are opportunities to increase coverage along Campion Road.
-To support re-treeing of the Village, as part of this Plan the Oneida County Street Tree list was developed.
+This Plan supports the Village working to bring back its urban street tree canopy through its street tree program and to that end is applying for Tree City USA status.
+The Village would like to add street trees in Pulaski Park and the parking area next to Centennial Park.
+Additionally, tree replacements are needed or will soon be needed along Main Street as the trees are nearing maturity or causing serious issues for municipal infrastructure.
+To support the re-treeing of the Village, as part of this Plan the Oneida County Street Tree list was developed.

-The Street Tree List considers size, disease and pest resistance, seed or fruit set, form, growth rate, and environmental tolerances; the list is in Section 11.
+The Street Tree List considers size, disease and pest resistance, seed or fruit set, form, growth rate, and environmental tolerances; the list is located in Section 11.
 The recommended trees on this list were selected because of key characteristics and will thrive in the majority of soil and climate conditions throughout Zone 5 on the USDA Plant Hardiness Zone Map.
+Key characteristics include size, disease and pest resistance, seed or fruit set, form, growth rate, and environmental tolerances.